 Not all organizations follow the same path or methods to safeguard their IT infrastructure.
 Understanding how vulnerability scanning is different from penetration testing will help you understand what you need to do to protect your devices.
 With vulnerability scanning, you can prevent attacks even before they take place.
 In penetration testing, the tester has to explore several ways by which he can find loopholes that would lead to exploiting vulnerabilities.

-Both penetration testing and vulnerability scanning are important to protect devices, with vulnerability scanning being a more convenient option.
+Both penetration testing vs. vulnerability scanning are important to protect devices, with vulnerability scanning being a more convenient option.
 Your in-house security or IT teams can easily make use of continuous vulnerability scanning to keep attackers away from the digital ecosystem.

 The SanerNow Way of Preventing Cyberattacks